centreon/centreon-documentation/cloud/security/security.md

 ## Auditability

-Centreon carries out a complete audit of their services on an annual basis, complemented by control audits on an ad hoc basis.
+Centreon carries out a complete audit of Cloud services on an annual basis, complemented by control audits on an ad hoc basis.
 The key points of this process will be shared by Centreon; more details can be provided to customers under certain conditions.